RobertMcCoy/Overwatch.Net/README.md

 Please see the "OverwatchDotNetTestbed" project if you'd like to see an implementation.

 ## Contact
-If you wish to contact me about contributing to the project, or have any questions / suggestions please feel free to come find me on the [C# discord server.](https://discord.gg/0np62rq4o8GnQO9l "C# Discord") - @Doombox#0661
+If you wish to contact the original creator about contributing to the project, or have any questions / suggestions please feel free to come find me on the [C# discord server.](https://discord.gg/0np62rq4o8GnQO9l "C# Discord") - @Doombox#0661

+If you wish to contact me you may do so at Battletag DirtyBert#11920.

 Please report any issues or bugs that you may find at your earliest convenience so I can get them fixed ASAP.